The number of fundamental constants from a spacetime-based perspective: Two units to rule us all in Galilei spacetime

+{\em provided the labs are simply endowed with bona fide rulers and clocks,} as defined in Sec.~\ref{spacetimes}.

+In modern metrology, $h$ is assumed constant from the start.
+This is perfectly fine since all physics is consistent with it.
+But to disentangle DOV’s controversy, it is better to start from the spacetime (endowed with its indispensable apparatuses; clocks and rulers, in the Galilei spacetime case), and add more structure only when necessary (e.g., $h$).

-We close this section by answering the question posed in the Introduction. {\it In Galilei spacetime, the minimum number of apparatuses that a cosmic factory must build to allow distinct labs to compare the values of all observables is two.} Let us see now what changes in relativistic spacetimes as tacitly assumed by DOV.
+We close this section by answering the question posed in the Introduction. {\it In Galilei spacetime, the minimum number of apparatuses a cosmic factory must build to allow distinct labs to compare the values of all observables is two.} Let us progress now and see what changes in relativistic spacetimes as tacitly assumed by DOV.